ga-wdi-boston/json-into-08/README.md

 By the end of this, students should be able to:

-- Parse JSON
+- Convert JavaScript objects to JSON, and vice versa.
-- Iterate through JSON & use jQuery to append html elements based on that JSON
+- Parse JSON, iterate over the resulting object, and use jQuery to append multiple HTML elements.

 ## JSON :: Overview